What Is a Debt Management Plan? How Can It Help?

 - It can take 36 to 60 months to repay debts using a DMP.

-- The organization may restrict the consumer from using any additional credit or applying for additional credit while enrolled in the plan.
+- The organization may restrict you from using or applying for additional credit while enrolled in the plan.

-- If DMP payments are late, the consumer not only may lose progress on decreasing the debt, but also he may lose the benefit of renegotiated interest rate or fees.
+- If DMP payments are late, you may lose progress on decreasing the debt and lowered interest rate or fees.

 Signing up for a Debt Management Plan

-Once it is determined how much money is left after basic living costs like rent/mortgage, utility bills, secured loans and living expenses are paid, the remaining amount can be divided among creditors.
+Once it is determined how much money is left after basic living costs such as rent, mortgage, utility bills, secured loans and living expenses are paid, the remaining amount can be divided among creditors.

 Then, you’ll make a deposit monthly to your credit counseling organization.
 In turn, the organization will distribute the money to your creditors according to the agreed-upon payment schedule.